Sheep, Dog 'n' Wolf

 Sheep, Dog 'n' Wolf (released as Looney Tunes: Sheep Raider in North America) is a puzzle-platformer stealth video game developed by Infogrames Lyon House and published by Infogrames for Microsoft Windows and PlayStation.

 The game is based on the Warner Bros. series of Looney Tunes cartoons featuring Ralph Wolf and Sam Sheepdog.
-Controlling Ralph, the player must steal sheep from under Sam's nose while navigating through a series of levels, including two secret levels and a bonus level.
+Controlling Ralph, the player must steal sheep without getting caught by Sam while navigating through a series of levels, including two secret levels and a bonus level.

 Plot

 After another failed attempt at stealing a sheep from Sam Sheepdog, Ralph Wolf returns home after his shift to relax and enjoy some television in his chair.
 Daffy Duck bursts in and declares that Ralph is the newest contestant on the game show "Sheep, Dog, and Wolf", or, as Daffy likes to call it, "Who Wants to Be a Sheep Stealer".
 In this show, Ralph is tasked with successfully stealing sheep from Sam in a variety of environments, though he is not allowed to harm the sheep in any way.

 Despite many obstacles and encounters with various characters such as Porky Pig, Elmer Fudd, Yosemite Sam, Gossamer, Toro, and Road Runner, Ralph is finally able to steal Sam's entire flock.
 However, as he is declared the winner, Marvin the Martian gatecrashes the show, angry at Ralph and Daffy, because a specific sheep that Ralph was forced to fire into the sky, using Yosemite Sam's cannon, in order to win, actually landed on Planet X while Marvin was experimenting with his instant Martians, causing a serious accident which led to the Martians scattering across the planet.
 Marvin forcibly takes Ralph to Planet X with the task of recovering the Martians.
 Ralph eventually completes his task and is returned home by Marvin along with the stranded sheep.
 However, once inside, the sheep is revealed to be Sam in disguise, who grabs Ralph and prepares to vengefully beat him until Ralph's alarm clock sounds, and he wakes up from his sleep, revealing that the story's events were only a dream.
 Disappointed, Ralph goes outside to start another shift of sheep stealing from Sam.